Catalonia pushes for independence from Spain: What to know

 The push for independence “raises questions of the future of democracy and democratic rule,” Pamela Radcliff, a University of California, San Diego professor and modern Spain historian, told Fox News.
 “What’s being contested between Spain and Catalonia, one of the things is different visions of what defending democracy looks like.”

-The push for independence is led by Puigdemont, the president of Catalonia.
+The independence drive is led by Puigdemont, the president of Catalonia.
 The region held a referendum on Oct.
 1.

 Tens of thousands of people gathered in the streets of Barcelona around the Catalan regional government palace to celebrate the independence vote Friday.
 They chanted for the Spanish flag to be removed as live music played.